Updated June 2026

 Employers become more inclusive for a number of reasons.
-Maybe you need to widen your customer base to remain sustainable, or maybe your company works in a sector where there are skills shortages.
+Maybe you need to widen your customer base to remain sustainable, or maybe your company addressing skills shortages.
 As an employer, you may have never considered employing someone who is deaf or hard of hearing.

-Supporting work colleagues who are deaf or have some level of hearing loss is easier than you think.
-Even sudden hearing loss can be accommodated by accessible technological advances that make tasks such as communicating by phone, easier than ever before.
+Supporting employees who are deaf or have some level of hearing loss is easier than you think.
+Even sudden hearing loss can be accommodated by tech that makes tasks like communicating by phone, easier than ever before.

-What do I need to know about deafness or hearing loss?
+What do I need to know about deafness?

-There are four levels of hearing loss and each level will determine the level of adjustment needed (if any) for communication.
+There are four levels of hearing loss and each level will determine what (or if any) communication adjustment is needed.
+This site has a number of resources and tips on working with Deaf people and interpreters.
 Watch the clip below for a better understanding of the types of hearing loss:

-Quite often adjustments are small, cost nothing and yet provide significant benefit in terms of continued productivity and employee well-being.
+Quite often, adjustments are small, cost nothing but make a significant difference to productivity and wellbeing.

 What adjustments do I need to make for a deaf employee?